 How did local communities adapt to limited water supplies?

-Using the following data visualization page from the USGS Vizab to complete the following activity.
+Using the following data visualization page from the USGS VizLab to complete the following activity.

 https://water.usgs.gov/vizlab/what-is-drought/index.html

 Review - Pair or group discussion

 Read the entire passage on the “What is streamflow drought?” visualization and discuss.
 Make sure to keep scrolling to read all the content.
 Use the page navigation guide at the bottom to review the content as you answer the following questions.